uynitsuj/team3128.github.io/students/index.md

 Our team is led by a group of elected officials and appointed officers.

-They meet during the monthly Leadership meeting where the leadership, mentors, and project leaders discuss the current happenings of the team.
+They meet during weekly Leadership meeting where the leadership, mentors, and project leaders discuss the current happenings of the team.

 ### Elected Positions